-Emsurak discovered that the Incident may have resulted in the unauthorized exposure of information pertaining to one (1) Maine resident.
-A notification letter to this individual was mailed on January 12, 2022, via First Class Mail.
+United McGill Corporation discovered that the Incident may have resulted in the unauthorized exposure of information pertaining to one (1) Maine resident.
+A notification letter to this individual will be mailed on April 14, 2022, via First Class Mail.
 A sample copy of the notification letter is attached as Exhibit A. 3.
 Steps taken.

-Emsurak takes the privacy and security of their information seriously, and has taken steps to protect the privacy and security of potentially impacted individuals' information.
-Upon discovery of the Incident, Emsurak informed law enforcement, hired a cybersecurity forensic investigator, and worked with cybersecurity counsel to investigate how the Incident occurred and what information was compromised.
-Emsurak is committed to ensuring the security of all information in its control, and is taking steps to prevent a similar event from occurring in the future, including the changing of all passwords within its environment.
-Additionally, the notified Maine resident was offered complimentary identity theft and credit monitoring services for twelve (12) months.
+United McGill Corporation takes the privacy and security of their information seriously, and has taken steps to protect the privacy and security of potentially impacted individuals' information.
+Upon discovery of the Incident, United McGill Corporation worked with cybersecurity counsel and a cyber forensic specialist to investigate how the Incident occurred and what information was compromised.
+United McGill Corporation is committed to ensuring the security of all information in its control, and is taking steps to strengthen its security posture to prevent a similar event from occurring in the future.
+Additionally, all notified individuals whose social security number and/or financial account information were potentially compromised were offered complimentary identity theft and credit monitoring services for twelve (12) months.
 4. Contact information.

-Emsurak remains dedicated to protecting the sensitive information within its control.
+United McGill Corporation remains dedicated to protecting the sensitive information within its control.
 If you have any questions or need additional information, please do not hesitate to contact me at Richard.Reiter@wilsonelser.com or (914) 872-7728.

 Very truly yours,

 WILSON ELSER MOSKOWITZ EDELMAN AND DICKER LLP

 Richard Reiter

 Richard Reiter